RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 :boom: Create a project called "workshop-playbooks" by following the instructions below.

 :boom: To create a new project, click on the 'Projects' tab and click on the add button.
-Make sure to link your project to the GitHub repository, which [you created earlier in lab-6](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-6).
+Make sure to link your project to the GitLab repository, which [you created earlier in lab-6](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-6).

 :boom: To get the correct URL, go to the GitLab server and click on the indicated button below.
 ![Create a project](../../content/images/copy-gitlab-url.png)